ianhutson/home_alone_quiz_backend/README.md

 # Code of Conduct

-Everyone interacting in the Rafflemania on Rails project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the Home Alone Quiz on Rails project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.